Robert J. Flaherty: Last years

 Louisiana Story (1948) was a Flaherty documentary shot by himself and Richard Leacock, about the installation of an oil rig in a Louisiana swamp.
 The film stresses the rig's peaceful and unproblematic coexistence with the surrounding environment, and it was in fact funded by Standard Oil, a petroleum company.
 The main character of the film is a Cajun boy.
 The poetry of childhood and nature, some critics argue, is used to make exploration for oil look beautiful.
 Virgil Thomson composed the music for the film.

 Flaherty was one of the makers of The Titan: Story of Michelangelo (1950), which won the Academy Award for Best Documentary Feature.
 The film was a re-edited version of the German/Swiss film originally titled Michelangelo: Life of a Titan (1938), directed by Curt Oertel.
 The re-edited version put a new English narration by Fredric March and musical score onto a shorter edit of the existing film.
 The new credits include Richard Lyford as director and Robert Snyder as producer.
 The film was edited by Richard Lyford.

+Also in the early 1950s, Lowell Thomas, an investor and the most prominent promotor of Cinerama, was eager to secure his "good friend" Flaherty's endorsement of this pioneer film technology.
+Reportedly, Flaherty was very excited about Cinerama's promise, and for about a month, he tested the camera invented by Fred Waller.
+But "just as he was to set forth round the world" to shoot Cinerama footage with Waller's camera, he died, which prompted Thomas to find and hire a new film crew and also join forces with Mike Todd.